+S395.001

-- S410.001 - SUB-R7 Management plan subdivision
+• SUB-R7 Management plan subdivision

-V The specific provisions of the Plan that my submission relates to are: GRZ-R9 Residential activity (multi-unit development) Confirm your position: ☐ Support ✓ Support In-part ✓ ☐ Oppose (please tick relevant box) My submission is: Rule GRZ-R9 enacts the following policy: "GRZ-P3: Enable multi-unit developments within the General Residential zone, including terraced housing and apartments, where there is adequacy and capacity of available or programmed development infrastructure."
+The specific provisions of the Plan that i my submission relates to are: GRZ-R9 Residential activity (multi-unit de evelopment) Confirm your position: ☐ Support ✓ Support In-part □ Oppose (please tick relevant box)

+Rule GRZ-R9 enacts the following policy: "GRZ-P3: Enable multi-unit developments within the General Residential zone, including terraced housing and apartments, where there is adequacy and capacity of available or programmed development infrastructure."
 The rule allows for up to 3 residential units to be placed on urban sections.

 Rule GRZ-R9 does not take into consideration the capacity of existing infrastructure, namely water supply, stormwater and wastewater, as required under Policy GRZ-P3.
 These systems already appear to be at capacity in some areas, for example, wastewater and water supplies in Paihia and Taipa-Mangonui.

 This rule could result in extra loadings on already straining infrastructure, which could result in discharges of untreated sewage to waterways or the sea, reductions in quality or shortages of drinking water, or exacerbated damage during stormwater events.
 These effects are already being seen in some of our communities, so it seems irresponsible to make them worse.

 While the infilling does limit the need to extend infrastructure, this is better achieved through appropriate zoning.

-I seek the following decision from the Council: This rule should only be allowed in areas where $\underline{all}$ infrastructure has been upgraded $\underline{and\ maintained}$ to allow for the maximum development potential under this rule and subdivision rules.
-These areas could be shown on one of the FNDC GIS Maps. \$410.002
+This rule should only be allowed in areas where all infrastructure has been upgraded and maintained to allow for the maximum development potential under this rule and subdivision rules.

+These areas could be shown on one of the FNDC GIS Maps. \$395.002

 The specific provisions of the Plan that my submission relates to are: Objectives IB-O1, SUB-O2 Policies IB-P1, SUB-P8 IB-R4 Indigenous vegetation clearance and any associated land disturbance outside a SNA.
 SUB-R17 Subdivision of a site containing a scheduled SNA Others associated with these provisions, where appropriate.
-Confirm your position: ☐ Support ☐ Support In-part ✓ Oppose ✓
+Confirm your position: ☐ Support ☐ Support In-part ✓ Oppose